-NOTE: This piece was written before the election of 2016, which dropped the bar for political discourse below zero.
+NOTE: This piece was written before the U.S. presidential election of 2016, which dropped the bar for political discourse below zero.
 It’s a reminder of kinder, gentler communications times.

-If you’re sick of “political speech” that sounds like it’s coming from first graders, you’ll understand how glad I was to see Jerry Mouch’s masterful missive to House Speaker John Boehner in the Cleveland Enquirer.
+If you’re sick of “political speech” that sounds like it’s coming from first graders, you’ll understand how glad I was to see Jerry Mouch’s masterful missive to the United States Congress’s Speaker of the House John Boehner in the Cleveland Enquirer.

 Read what Mouch wrote, and then I’ll comment on why it works so well:

 OPEN LETTER TO JOHN BOEHNER (in Response to Boehner’s Op-ed “Obama is trampling the Constitution”)

 John, I consider you a friend of mine.
 We’ve known one another for well over 50 years.
 Our parents knew each other, were friends and neighbors in Reading.
 Our family businesses were directly across the street from each other for over 70 years.
 But John, what the hell are you doing?

 You’ve got nothing more pressing to do than sue a president who was elected twice by the majority of voting Americans?

 You say “the majority of Americans are frustrated.”
 I agree, but not with this president.
 They’re frustrated with the childishness of those purporting to serve all the American people.

 The majority of Republicans are frustrated.
 Sure, I get that.
 But everything shouldn’t come to a halt because you don’t control the White House.
 By the way, you better get used to that too.
 You won’t get that back by appealing to Old White Guys.